-A retrospective evaluation reviewed the records of 587 patients (totaling 1,031 sockets) whose extraction sites had been treated with clindamycin-soaked Gelfoam (Pfizer, Inc., New York, NY; 800.223.0182); in addition, a prospective study was performed in which 607 patients (1,064 sockets) each received two patches (Sali Cept Patches, Carrington Laboratories) with a freeze-dried pledglet containing acemannan hydrogel, a mixture of natural substances obtained from the clear inner gel of aloe vera, immediately after extraction.17According to data restricted to the third molar extraction sites, the Gel foam retrospective analysis group produced 78 of 975 sites (8.0%) with alveolar osteitis; in the Sali Cept Patch prospective analysis group, 11 of 958 sites (1.1%) reported alveolar osteitis.
+A retrospective evaluation reviewed the records of 587 patients (totaling 1,031 sockets) whose extraction sites had been treated with clindamycin-soaked Gelfoam (Pfizer, Inc., New York, NY; 800.223.0182); in addition, a prospective study was performed in which 607 patients (1,064 sockets) each received two patches (Sali Cept Patches, Carrington Laboratories) with a freeze-dried pledglet containing acemannan hydrogel, a mixture of natural substances obtained from the clear inner gel of aloe vera, immediately after extraction.According to data restricted to the third molar extraction sites, the Gel foam retrospective analysis group produced 78 of 975 sites (8.0%) with alveolar osteitis; in the Sali Cept Patch prospective analysis group, 11 of 958 sites (1.1%) reported alveolar osteitis.
 The difference between the incidences of alveolar osteitis in the two groups was significant (p<0.0001).
 Additional analysis of all extraction sites revealed an alveolar osteitis incidence of 7.6% in the Gel foam group, compared with 1.1% in the Sali Cept group (p<0.0001).

-Basedon these results, the investigators suggested that the Sali Cept Patch reduced the incidence of alveolar osteitis significantly compared to clindamycin-soaked Gel foam.^[2] According to a study, a patient waskept on aloe vera therapy for lichen planus with systemic involvement.
+the investigators Based on these results, suggested that the Sali Cept Patchreduced the incidence of alveolar osteitis significantly compared to clindamycin-soaked Gel foam.[2]
+According to a study, a patient was kept on aloe vera therapy for lichen planus with systemic involvement.
 The patient's treatment involved drinking 2.0 ounces of stabilized aloe vera juice daily for three months with additional topical application using aloe vera lip balm and aloe cream for itching hands.
-The oral lesionscleared up within four weeks, although the systemic lesions took longer, due in part to the fact that the patient temporarily interrupted the course of aloe therapy and sought an alternate source of treatment.
+The oral lesions cleared up within four weeks, although the systemic lesions took longer, due in part to the fact that the patient temporarily interrupted the course of aloe therapy and sought an alternate source of treatment.
 Despite discontinuing the aloe therapy, complete success still was achieved.
-A Prototype acemannan was formulated into a denture adhesive and evaluated for adhesivestrength in both wet and dry conditions; the adhesive also was used to evaluate cytotoxicity to human gingival fibroblasts.^[2] An in-vitroexperimental study has confirmed in-vitroexperimental study has confirmed the antimicrobial property of a commercially available Aloe vera containing tooth gel against common oral pathogens.
-The leaf and gel extractsof Aloe vera have varied antimicrobial spectrum.leaf extract of Aloe vera has better antibacterial property against S. mutans and L. acidophilus than its gel extract.
-Aloe vera is well tolerated by individuals without any toxic or adverse effects even after systemic adminstration.^[18]
+A Prototype acemannan was formulated into adenture adhesive and evaluated for adhesive strength in both wet and dry conditions; the adhesive also was used to gingival evaluate cytotoxicity to human fibroblasts.[2]
+An in-vitro experimental study has confirmed theantimicrobial property of a commercially available Aloe vera containing tooth gel against common oral pathogens.
+The leaf and gel extracts of Aloe vera have varied antimicrobial spectrum. leaf extract of Aloe vera has better antibacterial property against S. mutans and L. acidophilus than its gel extract.
+Aloe vera is well tolerated by individuals without any toxic or adverse effectseven after systemic administration.
+[18]